detekt/detekt/docs/pages/documentation/style.md

 ### UseIfInsteadOfWhen

-Binary expressions are better expressed using an 'if' expression than a 'when' expression.
+Binary expressions are better expressed using an `if` expression than a `when` expression.

 See https://kotlinlang.org/docs/reference/coding-conventions.html#if-versus-when